 #flipthescript – that’s what has changed.
 The positive power of social media has taken hold, empowered, connected and united adoptees the world over to stand up and have their say.

-After all who is best placed to talk of the experience of adoption?
+After all who is most qualified to talk of the experience of adoption?

 An academic, a theorist, a psychologist, a therapist, a childcare expert, a social worker?